learn-co-curriculum/phrg-rspec-intro/README.md

 # Rspec Mechanics

-At this point, you are very familiar with how an `rspec` test file appears.
-You've had to diagnosis them, drop breakpoints inside them, and perhaps even modified them.

-Before we start writing our rspec tests, let's pick apart the elements we have been seeing in our labs.
+At this point, you are familiar with how spec test file looks.
+You have had to diagnosis them, drop breakpoints inside them, and perhaps even modified a test.
+Before we start writing our very `rspec` tests, let's pick apart the elements we have been seen.

-First take note that test file naming follow a distinct convention.
-Each file maps to just one other class, which typically means just one other file.
-So if we have a `tire.rb` with a `Pants` class in our application, the corresponding test file would be called `tire_spec.rb`, and be located in the `spec` directory.
+Take note that test file naming follows a distinct convention.
+Each file typically maps to just one other class, or file.
+So if we have a `tire.rb` that defines a `Tire` class, the corresponding test file would be named `tire_spec.rb`, and be located in the `spec` directory.

-One important item to remember is that the `rspec` API is just plain Ruby.
-Some of its syntax appears different what we are used to, but these unusual looking styles are really just Ruby.
+As we explore `rspec` syntax, remember that its API is written in plain old Ruby.
+The files appear different what we are used to, but its just Ruby methods taking arguements in different formats.
+There is no magic in the `rspec` library.

 ## Test Suite Layout